Medically reviewed on March 25, 2018

 Use: Labeled Indications

-Treatment of thiamine deficiency, beriberi (dry or wet variety), Wernicke encephalopathy, infantile beriberi with acute collapse, cardiovascular disease due to thiamine deficiency, neuritis associated with pregnancy, or when giving IV dextrose to individuals with marginal thiamine status to avoid precipitation of heart failure; dietary supplement.
+Treatment of thiamine deficiency (including thiamine deficiency in pregnancy associated with neuropathy), beriberi (dry or wet variety), Wernicke encephalopathy, infantile beriberi with acute collapse, cardiovascular disease due to thiamine deficiency, or when giving IV dextrose to individuals with marginal thiamine status to avoid precipitation of heart failure; dietary supplement.

 Off Label Uses